Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 1. How syntactic factors (e.g., locality) and non-syntactic factors (e.g., logophoricity, empathy) impact reflexive resolution in Chinese?
    - Does the empathy locus and the discourse role (e.g., source vs. perceiver) of the perspective center impact LD binding of ziji?
    - Does the locality impact LD binding of ziji?
    - Which of the two processing models (cue-based model, structure-based model) do the results support?
-2. Do individual differences play a role in binding of ziji?
+2. Do individual differences play a role in the binding of ziji?

 ## My thoughts
 - design?
 2 x 2 (logophoricity verb in the subject position)